-The following Financial Services guidance note Produced in partnership with Tony Watts of Keystone Law provides comprehensive and up to date legal information covering:
+The following Financial Services practice note produced in partnership with Chris Busby and Richard Bacon of Eversheds Sutherland (International) LLP provides comprehensive and up to date legal information covering:

 GLOs were introduced in the Civil Procedure Rules (CPRs) 2000 following recommendations by Lord Woolf in his report on Access to Justice (1996).
-The objective was to provide means of achieving justice in cases involving multiple claimants or defendants (including those where individual loss is too small to justify individual action).
+The objective was to provide means of achieving justice in cases involving multiple claimants or defendants, including those where individual losses are too small to justify separate action.

-GLOs provide an opt-in procedure.
-Proposals to introduce opt-in or opt-out means of group litigation in the Financial Services Act 2012 were not carried into effect.
+GLOs are opt-in proceedings, allowing claims with similar facts and issues to be dealt with collectively.
+Proposals to introduce opt-out group litigation in the Financial Services Act 2012 were not carried into effect.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.